 Shotover Corner c.1915.
 The photographer was standing in the High Street, looking towards the road leading to the White Horse Hill.
 The cottages in the background are now known as Shotover House.
 There have been very few changes in the view since this was taken.

 Uffington White Horse.
 The village sees thousands of visitors a year passing by on their way to look at the country’s most famous Bronze Age White Horse carved in the turf of the Berkshire Downs about 2 miles to the south of the village.
 It is by far the oldest of the white horse figures in Britain, an estimated 3000 years old.
 There are many speculations as to why it was carved on the top of the hill where it can only best be seen from above.
+Some say it is not a horse but a dragon, indeed the road leading up to it is called ‘Dragon Hill Road’, named after the small but very distinct hill below it.
 Up until the late 19th century, the horse was scoured every seven years by local people as part of a rural festival sponsored by the lord of the manor.
 The site is now owned and managed by the National Trust and is a scheduled monument.

 Uffington Castle on an August Monday in the 1890s.
 The people were brought up the hill by the horse-drawn vehicles in the background.
 Note the children playing with a cart in the foreground.
 Uffington Hill was the usual destination for outings at this time.
-Uffington Castle was an early Iron Age fort located on the top of the hill above the White Horse.
+Uffington Castle was an early Iron Age fort located on the top of the hill above the White Horse and later occupied by the Romans.
 What remains today is a very large flat area that is surrounded by two high earth banks separated by a deep ditch.

 - Much of this content was taken from The Changing Faces of Faringdon and Surrounding Villages – Book 1 p121-128 by Rosemary Church, Jim Brown, Millie Bryan and Beryl Newman.
 Robert Boyd Publications 1999 – now out of print.
 Most of the photos were scanned directly from the book and some from the original photos, where available.